SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 ### Authentication

 JMS Client authentication is handled by the Solace message broker.
-The Solace message broker supports a variety of authentications schemes as described in [Solace documentation “Client Authentication and Authorization”]({{ site.links-docs-client-authenticate-authorize }}){:target="_top"}.
-The required JMS authentication properties can be set in the JndiTemplate configuration depending on which authentication scheme is being used.
-The following example shows how to enable basic authentication using a username of “spring_user” and password of “spring_password”.
+The Solace message broker supports a variety of authentications schemes as described in [Solace documentation "Client Authentication and Authorization"]({{ site.links-docs-client-authenticate-authorize }}){:target="_top"}.
+The required JMS authentication properties can be set in the `JndiTemplate` configuration depending on which authentication scheme is being used.
+The following example shows how to enable basic authentication using a username of "spring_user" and password of "spring_password".

 ```xml
 <bean id="solaceJndiTemplate" class="org.springframework.jndi.JndiTemplate"